theonjs/theon/README.md

   })
 ```

-Now our client is authenticated, so we can try to fetching the user:
+Now our client is authenticated, so we can try fetching the user:
 ```js
 api.users
   .get()